Acanthosicyos horridus: Description

 It is a dioecious, leafless, phreatophyte (meaning its roots penetrate deep down to water near the water table) that is found in sandy deserts but not stony plains, in areas with access to ground water such as ephemeral rivers and paleochannels, where sand accumulating in the shelter of its stems can form hummocks up to 1000–1500 m2 in area and 4 meters in height.
 Its stems may rise more than a meter above the hummocks, while its system of thick taproots can extend up to 50 m downward.
 The plant is leafless, so modified stems and spines 2–3 centimetres long serve as the photosynthetic "organs" of the plant.
 The plant can survive many years without water.

 Ecology

-Its sand-binding characteristics also help nara form microclimate within the desert dunes.
+Its sand-binding characteristics also help nara form microclimates within the desert dunes.
 These microclimates provide food and shelter for a variety of vertebrates.
 Presence of the nara plant is associated with significantly increased soil microdiversity likely due to the shade it provides and the attraction of foraging mammals which contribute to organic matter.

 Acanthosicyos horridus typically occurs in the absence of other vegetation due to the harshness of the climate, though Eragrostis spinosa and Stipagrostis sabulicola grasses may grow between its hummocks.
 It is regarded as a keystone species because its melons, seeds, shoots, and flowers are food sources for beetles, gemsbok, and ostrich, while small rodents such as Rhabdomys pumilio, Desmodillus auricularis, and Thallomys nigricauda take shelter amid the spiny tangle of its stems.
 The katydid Acanthoproctus diadematus feeds on the plant, moving between different bushes at night.

+Black-backed jackals sniff out its ripe melon fruits using their jaws to bite through their tough skins.
+"The chewing molars of canids make them ideal agents for endozoochorous dispersal of large seeds."
+Such dispersal is long-distance (7–15.9 km).
+The jackals urinate on buried fruits and later return to them; it is suggested either to mark ownership or mask their smell from rival jackals.
+Seeds from their droppings germinate better than those extracted directly from ripe fruit.
+Further, seeds from their scats may then be collected by scatter-hoarding gerbils which move them into microhabitats further dispersing them and optimising their germination.
+While other carnivores eat other fruits, this seems to be the first case where they might be a plant's primary dispersers.